sftSalman/Deploying-_custom_object_detection_Yolov5_RESTAPI_Deployment/README.md

 - </br>
 -`py train.py --img 640 --batch 16 --epochs 100 --data E:\s1\Job\Final\dataset.yml --weights E:\s1\Job\Final\yolov5-master\yolov5s.pt--patience 6`

-But due to eartly stopping with patience 6 , model stop learning so quickly .
+But due to early stopping with patience 6, the model stops learning so quickly.
 It runs for just 18 epochs so I don't get the satisfactory result
 ![results](https://user-images.githubusercontent.com/33355278/232408239-bdc34b3b-da00-44e6-887b-8d53778f352d.png)

-</br>For the  third time I use everything same as before just changed the patience 6 to 10 and increase epoch to 100 , that means
+</br>For the  third time, I use everything the same as before just changed the patience 6 to 10 and increase the epoch to 100 , which means
 - image size 640
 - batch 16
 - epoch 100